Eric

 All of these institutions of higher learning are in Chennai.
 In

-Therapy", which is one of the Creative Arts Therapies, alongside Drama
+the field of "Storytelling Therapy", one of the Creative Arts

 storytelling workshops (for parents, teachers, business-people,

-Miller serves as a technical director of civic, artistic, business, educational,
+Eric serves as a technical director of civic, artistic, business,

-and other types of videoconferences.
-His career is dedicated to
+educational, and other types of videoconferences.
+His career is

-democracy and peace, and to alleviating suffering, through the use of the
+dedicated to democracy and peace, and to alleviating suffering, through the

-most ancient and modern of communication technologies.
-Dr.
+use of the most ancient and modern of communication technologies.
+Dr

 native, and founder-director of the East West Center for Counselling